jbrodriguez/react-native-android-sqlite/README.md

 ## Rationale

-React Native doesn't have a built-in module to access Sqlite database, either in iOS or Android.
+React Native doesn't have a built-in module to access Sqlite databases, either in iOS or Android.

-This library intents to fill the gap in the Android side.
+This library intends to fill the gap in the Android side.

 ## Setup